 - You can fill up the registration form or use social accounts such as Facebook or Google.

 - Add your credit card details (not to worry.
 You won’t get charged and your information is confidential.)

-- Start browsing, save your favourite titles or download them if you want.
+- Start browsing, save your favorite titles, or download them if you want.
 Happy reading and listening!

-If you don’t enjoy it like I do, you can cancel your membership before the trial is over.
+If you don’t enjoy it as I do, you can cancel your membership before the trial is over.
 But I’m very confident you’ll come to love it!